Terraform vs Pulumi: What to Use in 2022?

 Let's dive into Terraform and Pulumi a little deeper, and understand the circumstances where they each shine.

-Terraform supports all the major cloud infrastructure in the market, providing detailed and easy-to-use documentation for each provider.
+Terraform supports all the major cloud infrastructures in the market, including AWS, Azure, and Google Cloud.
+It provides detailed and easy-to-use documentation for each provider.
 It's compatible with almost all operating systems (Windows, Linux, and macOS), and its robust documentation captures fine detail as to how to configure resources from all providers.
 While Pulumi also boasts good documentation, Terraform's is superior.

 Terraform has been around since 2014, gaining stability and growing consistently ever since.
 Like Pulumi, Terraform supports provisioning in all major cloud platforms.
 However, as noted previously, Terraform's major drawback is that you have to learn HCL.

 Like Terraform, Pulumi is an open-source, modern IaC tool used to configure, deploy, and maintain resources on cloud infrastructures.
-It also supports all major cloud providers, but unlike Terraform, Pulumi allows you to write your infrastructure in native programming languages.
+It also supports all major cloud providers, but unlike Terraform, Pulumi allows you to write your infrastructure in native programming languages, effectively utilizing local development practices.

 To illustrate how simple it is to provision a resource in Pulumi, consider the following code snippet from a Python file.